Making the Oil Companies Pay What They Owe

 Contents of this page

 Timor-Leste is one of the most petroleum-export-dependent countries in the world.
 In 2009, revenues from selling our nonrenewable oil and gas wealth were more than three times larger than the entire non-oil economy.
 By 2011, 97% of the state's expenditures were paid for with money from the Petroleum Fund.
-Oil money enables for nearly everything Timor-Leste does, although during 2016-2017, annual petroleum revenues were less than one-seventh what they had been in 2011-2013.
+Oil money enables nearly everything Timor-Leste does, although during 2016-2017, annual petroleum revenues were less than one-seventh what they had been in 2011-2013.

-But the oil companies cheat – they pay as little as they can get away with.
-In 2009, six years after Timor-Leste began to export petroleum, the country began to scrutinize their tax returns and enforce its laws, and has discovered what should have been expected – that foreign oil companies have not paid all that they owe.
+Timor-Leste claimed that the oil companies cheated – that they paid as little as they could get away with.
+In 2009, six years after Timor-Leste began to export petroleum, the country began to scrutinize their tax returns and enforce its laws, and has discovered what should have been expected – that foreign oil companies had not paid all that they owe.
 Current collection processes could obtain three billion dollars in back taxes and penalties from ConocoPhillips and other companies.
-Ongoing investigations are likely to find many more irregularities, as described in an Australian television news report (transcript) on 5 July 2012 and confirmed by the Government a few days later.
+Ongoing investigations found more irregularities, as described in an Australian television news report (transcript) on 5 July 2012 and confirmed by the Government a few days later.
 On 12 July, ConocoPhillips argued back in the media, claiming that "we've paid the taxes that have been assessed."
 (Five years later, after numerous court arbitration hearings and negotiations, Timor-Leste agreed to return more than $250 million in over-assessed claims to the oil companies -- see below.
 This web page relates events as they occurred, so that the assessments are discussed before the settlement.)